Securing a Future for the Endangered Pygmy Hippo

 A Pygmy Hippo conservation road map has been laid out to safeguard the species led by IUCN’s Hippo Specialist Group and the Zoological Society of London (ZSL).
 This is supported by government agencies and universities in West Africa as well as local and international NGOs.

-This project is implemented by Edge of Existence Programme.
+This project is implemented by the Zoological Society of London.